-HRC Calls on AZ Gov. Jan Brewer to Veto License to Discriminate Law
+HRC Calls on Arizona Governor Jan Brewer to Veto License to Discriminate Law

 Following the Senate passage of Arizona’s so-called “Religious Freedom Restoration Act,” Human Rights Campaign President Chad Griffin released the following statement:

 “This bill is bad for business, bad for the LGBT community and bad for all Arizonans.
 Governor Brewer, who herself described it as very controversial, must veto it and send a strong message that legally sanctioned discrimination has no place in Arizona.